trulynotafan/p2p-news-app/README.md

 ```
-Native peer will also join the same topic and connect to other browser/native peers.
+The native peer will also join the same topic, and you will see diffrent option to subsribe to other online peers (web or CLI) and append data or replicate.

-More stuff will be added soon :)
+If you want to see the flow of the code and how everything worked check out the dev diary.